Accelerated Online Doctoral and Ph.D. Programs

 What Is an Accelerated Doctoral Program?

-An accelerated doctoral program helps you earn your doctoral degree quicker than a traditional program.
-Often, doctoral programs take 5-7 years to complete, but you can finish your accelerated degree in almost half the time, often in three or fewer years.
+Doctoral programs typically take 5-7 years to complete, but you can finish an accelerated degree in almost half the time, often in three or fewer years.

 You’ll take the same high-level academic courses in an accelerated doctoral program at a faster, more condensed pace.